 Marathon is a blank check company organized under the laws of the State of Delaware on April 27, 2006.
 Marathon was formed to acquire an operating business or several operating businesses through a merger, stock exchange, asset acquisition, reorganization or similar business combination.
-On August 30, 2006, Marathon consummated its initial public offering of 37,500,000 units, each consisting of one share of common stock and one warrant exercisable for an additional share of common stock at an exercise price of \$6.00 per warrant, and received proceeds of approximately \$279,000,000, net of underwriting discounts and commissions of approximately \$21,000,000 (including approximately \$6,000,000 of deferred underwriting discounts and commissions placed in a trust account pending completion of a business combination).
-In addition, on September 22, 2006 the underwriting of approximately \$18,867,000, net of underwriting discounts and commissions of approximately \$1,420,000 (including approximately \$400,000 of deferred underwriting discounts and commissions placed in a trust account pending completion of a business combination).
-On August 30, 2006, Marathon also consummated a private placement of warrants, which we refer to as the "sponsor warrants," to Marathon Investors, LLC, an entity owned and controlled by Marathon's units commenced trading on the AMEX under the symbol "MAQ.U."
+On August 30, 2006, Marathon consummated its initial public offering of 37,500,000 units, each consisting of one share of common stock and one warrant exercisable for an additional share of common stock, and received proceeds of approximately \$279,000,000, net of underwriting discounts and commissions of approximately \$21,000,000 (including approximately \$6,000,000 of deferred underwriting discounts and commissions placed in a trust account pending completion of a business combination).
+In addition, on September 22, 2006 the underwriters for Marathon's initial public offering exercised a portion of their over-allotment option, which closed on September 27, 2006, generating proceeds of approximately \$18,867,000, net of underwriting discounts and commissions of approximately \$1,420,000 (including approximately \$400,000 of deferred underwriting discounts and commissions placed in a trust account pending completion of a business combination).
+On August 30, 2006, Marathon also consummated a private placement of warrants, which we refer to as the "sponsor warrants," to Marathon Investors, LLC, an entity owned and controlled by Marathon's chief executive officer, for an aggregate purchase price of \$5,500,000.
+The proceeds of the private placement were also placed into the trust account.
+Marathon's units commenced trading on the AMEX under the symbol "MAQ.U."
 Marathon's common stock has traded separately on the AMEX under the symbol "MAQ.WS" since September 29, 2006.
 Marathon's warrants have traded separately on the OTC Bulletin Board under the symbol "MAQ.WS" since September 29, 2006.